Ammonium Nitrate Solution 20-0-0

 Severe Inhalation:

-Using appropriate respiratory protection evacuate the affected individuals to a safe area as soon as possible.
-Loosen tight clothing around the person’s neck and waist.
-If breathing is difficult administer oxygen.
-If the person is not breathing perform artificial respiration and obtain medical attention.
+Using appropriate respiratory protection, evacuate affected individuals to a safe area as soon as possible.
+Loosen tight clothing around the neck and waist.
+If breathing is difficult, administer oxygen.
+If the person is not breathing, perform artificial respiration and obtain medical attention.

 Ingestion:

 If conscious, drink several glasses of water or milk and induce vomiting.
 Never give anything by mouth to an unconscious person.
-Lower the head so that the vomit will not reenter to mouth or throat.
+Lower the head so vomit will not reenter the mouth or throat.
 Call a physician or poison control center and seek immediate medical attention.

-• Follow any special instructions given by someone in authority or over the radio or TV.
+• Follow any special instructions given by someone in authority or over radio or TV.

-• Follow standard marked emergency routes or directions from police to travel to your destination.
+• Follow marked emergency routes or directions from police to travel to your destination.

 Unless you are told by authorities: